dreitier/backmon-docs/docs/01-intro.md

 # Introduction

-*cloudmon* monitors backup files inside a S3 or Minio bucket.
+*backmon* monitors backup files inside filesystems and object storages.
 Each backup file definition can be exported into a Prometheus-compatible format.
 You can use tools like [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) to notify the SRE team if a backup is missing or some threshold has been missed.
 A threshold could be e.g. that the filesize of the backup file is too small.

 ## Goals
-The goals of *cloudmon* are:
+The goals of *backmon* are:

 - Monitoring and supervising existing backup files: inspecting, overseeing, handling, controlling
 - Overseeing backup processes